Blog - Tales & Tips from a Scottish Lighthouse Keeper's Cottage

 A plate with a piece of salmon surrounded by sauce and peppercorns and decorated with fresh herbs.
 Photo from the No 1 Bistro at MacKays in Wick

-3 Great Scottish Foods to try – and 6 places to find them
+3 Great Scottish Foods to try – and where to find them

 Guests who’ve travelled to Scotland often comment how good the food is here.
 Scottish livestock are typically reared outdoors, our seafood is legendary, and our fruit and vegetables are delicious too.
 Scots away from home really miss our traditional brands like Tunnocks and Irn Bru, and we have …